sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 ### Handle state change only

-This example demonstrates how to use the `state_change_only` inclusive filter to reproduce the behavior of a monitoring system that alerts only on state change:
+This example demonstrates how to use the `state_change_only` inclusive event filter to reproduce the behavior of a monitoring system that alerts only on state change:

 {{< language-toggle >}}